francisuloko/telegram-bot/README.md

 the concepts of Object Oriented Programming (OOP) learned in Ruby Module.
 I have demonstrated the use of classes (and Module) in Ruby and how to access their properties and methods.
 Here is a brief description of my bot.

 Paddy (@PaddyMyBot) is a bot built using telegram bot API.
 It has the ability to scrape news channels and display the latest news headlines in the user's chat.
-The idea behind this project is to enable fast paced individuals to be on the knnow by looking at news headlines.
+The idea behind this project is to enable fast paced individuals to be on the know by looking at news headlines.

 ## How to use Paddy